jonas1ara/73/Problems/Intervals/Meeting-Rooms-II/README.md

 # Meeting Rooms II:

-This directory contains implementations of the "Meeting Rooms II" problem in the C++ and C# languages.
-Each implementation uses a greedy scan of sorted starts and ends with temporal complexity `O(n log n)`.
+This directory contains an implementation of the "Meeting Rooms II" problem in C#.
+The implementation uses a greedy scan of sorted starts and ends with temporal complexity `O(n log n)`.

 ## Problem description